oscal-compass/community/GOVERNANCE.md

 To be considered an _active_ Oversight Committee member, individuals are expected to be consistently engaged in the duties of the committee.
 Active participation includes, but is not limited to:

+* Be an active participant in one of the **core** projects, either through contributions (PR and review) or through technical discussions and solution design.
 * Regularly attending Oversight Committee meetings.
 * Actively participating in committee discussions and voting on proposals.
 * Helping to maintain the mission, vision, and scope of the project.